At ISoP, we have always been committed to protecting the members and PV colleagues’ privacy.

-This membership category is reserved for applicants who are: On long-term sickness, unemployed, on unpaid maternity leave or other unpaid career break, unpaid study leave, or retired for a period of more than 6 months.
-Applicants will be asked during their application to justify why they should be considered for a reduced membership, the application will then be reviewed by the ISoP Secretary General.
-If the application is approved applicants will be notified by email.
+This membership category is reserved for applicants who are: On long-term sickness, unemployed, on unpaid maternity leave or other unpaid career breaks, unpaid study leave, or retired for a period of more than 6 months.
+Applicants will be asked during their application to justify why they should be considered for a reduced membership; the application will then be reviewed by the ISoP Secretary General.
+If the application is approved, applicants will be notified by email.

 To pay by Bank Transfer for subscription renewals please contact email@example.com

-Membership is for individuals only, is not transferable and is intended for the subscriber only.
+Membership is for individuals only, is not transferable and is intended for the subscriber.

 (If applying for, or on behalf of another individual, the details used at registration must be those of the intended subscriber.
-In particular the associated email address, which will be become the subscribers username.
-After registration usernames can not be edited).
+In particular, the associated email address, which will become the subscriber’s username.
+After registration usernames cannot be edited).